EtienneAdrien/mfi_project/README.md

 Launching `docker-compose up` again should get rid of it

+The API is served on the port 8088

 ### Api Rest Documentation
 You can find a documentation for the API with some examples values here https://documenter.getpostman.com/view/2690818/Tz5tZbsj